galaxypi/galaxy-design/docs/git-lfs.md

 ## Initialize Tracking

 In order for Git LFS to manage files, we need to initialize tracking which will automatically create a `.gitattributes` file in the root of the repository.
-Let' initialize tracking by tracking a `.psd` file.
+Let's initialize tracking by tracking the `.psd` file extension.

 ```
 git lfs track "*.psd"